apollographql/apollo/docs/source/tutorial/resolvers.md

 **Pagination** is a solution to this problem that ensures that the server only sends data in small chunks.
 Cursor-based pagination is our recommended approach over numbered pages, because it eliminates the possibility of skipping items and displaying the same item more than once.
 In cursor-based pagination, a constant pointer (or **cursor**) is used to keep track of where in the data set the next items should be fetched from.

 We'll use cursor-based pagination for our graph API.
-Open up the `src/schema.js` file and update the `Query` type with `launches` and also add a new type called `LaunchConnection` to the schema as shown below:
+Open up the `src/schema.js` file and update the `Query` type with `launches` and also add a new type called `LaunchCollection` to the schema as shown below:

 _src/schema.js_